apache/allura/Allura/docs/getting_started/installation.rst

 Go to the Allura webapp running on your `local machine <http://localhost:8080/>`_ port 8080.
 (If you're running this inside a VM, you'll probably have to configure the port forwarding settings)

-You can log in with username `admin1`, `test-user` or `root`.
-They all have password "foo".
-(For more details on the default data, see :file:`bootstrap.py`)

-There are a few default projects (like "test") and neighborhoods.
-Feel free to experiment with them.
-If you want to register a new project in your own forge, visit `/p/add_project`.

-Extra
-^^^^^

 * Read :ref:`post-setup-instructions`
 * Ask questions and discuss Allura on the `allura-dev mailing list <http://mail-archives.apache.org/mod_mbox/allura-dev/>`_
 * Run the test suite (slow): :code:`$ ALLURA_VALIDATION=none ./run_tests`